-The decision to file a qui tam whistleblower lawsuit is an important one.
+The decision to file a qui tam lawsuit is an important one.
 Naturally, you want to provide yourself with the best chance of filing a successful case, and the following tips can help.

 Choose Your Qui Tam Lawyer Carefully